PanWor/panwor.github.io/README.md

-# A repository with total random projects I played with.
+# A repository with totally random projects I played with.